hanabi/hanabi.github.io/misc/deleted-conventions.md

 - _Prophetic Discharges_ can only be triggered by touching **exactly one 1**.
 - _Prophetic Discharges_ can only be triggered by using a color clue.
 - _Prophetic Discharges_ can be _Layered_.
 (See the _Prophetic Finesse_ section for an example of this.)

+### The Pestilent Finesse

+- First, see the section on the _Pestilent Double Bluff_.
+- In the _Pestilent Double Bluff_ example, Cathy is supposed to immediately blind-play her _Finesse Position_ card in order to "heal" the situation with Bob.
+- However, if Cathy sees that someone else on the team has the blue 2 in their _Finesse Position_, then Cathy can see that it is a _Pestilent Finesse_ instead of a _Pestilent Bluff_.
+Cathy can simply let the person with the actual blue 2 blind-play and that will "heal" the problem in the exact same way.
+- A _Pestilent Finesse_ cannot be in reverse.
+(In other words, the blind-play must happen before the clued player can misplay.)

+### The Diseased Clandestine Finesse

+- First, see the section on the _Pestilent Double Bluff_.
+- In the _Pestilent Double Bluff_ example, Cathy is supposed to immediately blind-play her _Finesse Position_ card in order to "heal" the situation with Bob.
+- However, if Cathy sees a clue that she can give that will turn the move into a _Clandestine Finesse_ on Bob, then she must always do that.
+- For example, in a 4-player game:
+  - It is the first turn of the game and nothing is played on the stacks.
+  - Bob's hand is as follows, from newest to oldest: `red 1, blue 2, blue 1, blue 5`
+  - Donald hand has a red 2 in it.
+  - Alice clues number 2 to Bob, touching a blue 2 on slot 2.
+  - Bob blind-plays the red 1.
+  - Cathy sees that this looks like a _Pestilent Double Bluff_ situation.
+However, she also sees that if she gives a _Play Clue_ to the red 2, Donald will play it, and then Bob will reinterpret Alice's clue as a _Clandestine Finesse_.
+  - Cathy clues red to Donald, touching a red 2 as a _Play Clue_.
+  - Donald plays the red 2.
+  - Alice discards.
+  - Originally, Bob thought that Alice had performed a _Self-Finesse_ on him for the red 1 into the red 2.
+However, from _Good Touch Principle_, this cannot be the case anymore, because Cathy got Donald's red 2.
+  - Thus, Bob's 2 must be some other 2.
+Bob knows that this would normally cause a _Pestilent Double Bluff_, but Cathy did not blind-play anything.
+  - Thus, this must be a _Disease Clandestine Finesse_.
+In other words, Alice told him that his 2 was playable right now, and no-one else has blind-played any 1s, so Bob must continue to blind-play cards until his 2 is playable.
+  - Bob blind-plays his slot 3 card and it successfully plays as the blue 1.
+  - Bob knows that his 2 must be the blue 2 to connect to the blue 1.